wpeterman/ResistanceGA/ResistanceGA_Vignette.md

 ```

-Next, make a directory to write where ASCII files, CIRCUITSCAPE batch files, and results will be written.
-I'm going to make a directory called 'ResistanceGA_Example' to work in
+Next, make a directory to write ASCII files, CIRCUITSCAPE batch files, and results will be written.

 ```r
 if ("ResistanceGA_Examples" %in% dir("C:/") == FALSE) dir.create(file.path("C:/",